 It seems like microprocessor manufacturers will only be able to keep Moore's Law going for a few more years.
 But if you look back at the predictions from decades ago, you'll see journalists making that same claim.
 Maybe engineers see these predictions as a personal challenge to find ways around seemingly insurmountable obstacles.

-To learn more about microprocessors, transistors and the weird world of quantum physics, take a look at the links on the next page.
+To learn more about microprocessors, transistors and the weird world of quantum physics, take a look at the links below.

 Related How Stuff Works Articles

 - Broad, William J. "Incredible Shrinking Transistor Nears Its Ultimate Limit: The Laws of Physics."
 The New York Times.
 Feb.
 4, 1997.
 (Dec.
 17, 2008) http://query.nytimes.com/gst/fullpage.html?res=9D05E3DB113DF937A35751C0A961958260